 A form that requires two references and how to access your financial history.
 This form is required yearly when borrowing at HCC.
-Complete the 2018-2019 borrower information sheet and turn in to the financial aid office.
+Complete the 2018-2019 borrower information sheet (PDF) and turn in to the financial aid office.
 Attach Financial Aid History page from NSLDS when submitting the Borrower Information Sheet.

 Entrance Loan Counseling